 The Get Out There! project offers local unemployed people the opportunity to learn new skills in basic environmental management.
 Participants get the opportunity to visit and work on a range of different habitats across London as well as local sites in Hammersmith and Fulham.

 The Grow Well project launched in September 2012.
-We work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for carers to give them a break from their caring responsibilities and supported volunteer gardening sessions for people who need a bit of extra support hopefully leading to participation in our regular volunteering sessions.
+We work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for those who have struggled with mental or physical wellbeing during the pandemic

 Our Men in Sheds group meet at Godolphin Gardens several times a week to work on their own projects and to maintain the garden.
 Men in Sheds is a nationwide initiative to get me connecting and socialising.